(See also Overview of Arrhythmias.)

 The remaining cases of AV block are caused by

-AV block may be partial or complete.
+Atrioventricular block may be partial or complete.
 First-degree and second-degree blocks are partial.
 Third degree blocks are complete.

 Some normal P waves are followed by QRS complexes, but some are not.
-Two types exist.
+Two types exist:

 Mobitz type I 2nd-degree AV block may be physiologic in younger and more athletic patients.
 The block occurs at the AV node in about 75% of patients with a narrow QRS complex and at infranodal sites (His bundle, bundle branches, or fascicles) in the rest.
 If the block becomes complete, a reliable junctional escape rhythm typically develops.
 Treatment is therefore unnecessary unless the block causes symptomatic bradycardia and transient or reversible causes have been excluded.
 Treatment is pacemaker insertion, which may also benefit asymptomatic patients with Mobitz type I 2nd-degree AV block at infranodal sites detected by electrophysiologic studies done for other reasons.